BitGlean

 Blog

-BFF: How to Layer Aggregation, Cross-cutting, and Rendering
+BFF: How Aggregation, Cross-Cutting, and Rendering Are Layered

 Architecture

-BFF: How to Layer Aggregation, Cross-cutting, and Rendering
+BFF: How Aggregation, Cross-Cutting, and Rendering Are Layered

 Frontend

-Unified Integration of Multiple Rendering Methods: A Design Approach for a BFF Page Architecture
+Unified Integration of Multiple Rendering Methods: Design Approach for a BFF Page Architecture

-In complex business scenarios, page rendering is no longer a binary choice between SSR and CSR, but a system design issue concerning experience, stability, and engineering governance.
+In complex business scenarios, page rendering is no longer a binary choice between SSR and CSR, but a systemic design problem concerning experience, stability, and engineering governance.

 How to Prevent Multi-Merchant Systems from Going Out of Control: A Structured Approach to Managing Differences